AdobeDocs/commerce-cloud-service.en/help/get-started/onboarding.md

 The Adobe Commerce on cloud infrastructure Project page in the ([!DNL Onboarding] UI) provides a Getting Started checklist to set up your project and services, determine access, and get started with development.
 From the OBUI, you can:

 - Add a Technical Admin, a super user that can manage your project and branches
-- Access your project environment, including a link to the Cloud Console
+- Access your project environment, including a link to the [!DNL Cloud Console]
 - Complete a quick user acceptance test (UAT) checklist with links to further tests

 **To open the project page**: